 Tom has served numerous times as visiting juror at the University of Illinois at Chicago, Illinois Institute of Technology, University of Notre and the Marwen Foundation and has guest lectured at the University of Illinois at Chicago.
 He is a registered architect in New York and Illinois, a member of the American Institute of Architects and a LEED accredited professional.

-He has served 12 years on the Roscoe Village Neighbors Zoning Committee where he is the acting chairman and regularly coordinates zoning and land use efforts with the Aldermen of the neighborhood wards.
-Tom’s wife, Sarah, also an architect, is a principal at Gensler serving as a firmwide leader in their national health care design practice.
+He has served 15 years on the Roscoe Village Neighbors Zoning Committee where he is the acting co-chairman and regularly coordinates zoning and land use efforts with the Aldermen of the neighborhood wards.
+Tom’s wife, Sarah, also trained as an architect, is a principal at Gensler and currently leads their health care design practice as the co-managing director of the Chicago office.
 They have one daughter, Jane Eloise.